amandaghassaei/msh-parser/README.md

 - `boundingBox` is the min and max of the mesh's bounding box in the form: `{ min: [x, y, z], max: [x, y, z] }`.  `boundingBox` is calculated when queried and then cached.

-The mesh object returned by `parseMsh`, `loadMsh`, and `loadMshAsync` also exposes methods for modifying its geometry:
+The mesh object returned by `parseMSH`, `loadMSH`, and `loadMSHAsync` also exposes methods for modifying its geometry:

 ```js
 mesh.scaleNodesToUnitBoundingBox();